 The heat of Tabasco sauce

-While tabasco peppers are moderately hot, the red sauce for which the brand is known is much milder.
-Tabasco brand’s flagship pepper sauce will give you between 2,500 and 5,000 SHUs, with the lower likely being a little more the norm.
-The dramatic loss of heat – to jalapeño pepper level – is a result of how the peppers are processed to make the sauce as well as the sauce’s other ingredients.
+While tabasco peppers are moderately hot, the red sauce for which the brand is known is much milder than the fresh pepper.
+Tabasco brand’s flagship original red pepper sauce will provide between 2,500 and 5,000 SHUs, with the lower number likely being a little more the norm.
+The dramatic loss of heat – to a jalapeño pepper level of spiciness – is a result of how the peppers are processed to make the sauce as well as the sauce’s other ingredients.

 How Tabasco compares to other hot sauces

 The flavor profile of Tabasco sauce is a relatively simple one.
 The red sauce consists of only three ingredients: chili peppers, salt, and vinegar.
 Those three seasonings are all that you taste.
-In comparison, other popular hot sauces may contain numerous elements that can dilute their heat even further from their pepper origins.
+In comparison, other popular hot sauces may contain ingredients that dilute their heat even further from their pepper origins.

-That said, the classic Tabasco red sauce is not exactly a go-to hot sauce for serious lovers of spicy foods.
-It’s not even the hottest sauce that Tabasco makes.
-Their habanero sauce delivers more than double the heat at 7,000 SHUs.
-Though, it is a step up from Sriracha, albeit a small step, with Sriracha tapping in at roughly 2,200 SHUs compared to the 2,500 of Tabasco.
-Its a more family-friendly level of spiciness, better suited for people who partake of hot foods occasionally or who are newcomers to the world of hot sauces.
+That said, the classic Tabasco red sauce is not exactly a go-to hot sauce for serious fans of extreme heat.
+It’s not even the hottest sauce that Tabasco makes (meet the Tabasco Scorpion Sauce.)
+Though, it is a step up from Sriracha, albeit a small step, with Sriracha tapping in at roughly 2,200 SHUs.
+It’s a more family-friendly level of spiciness, meant to be enjoyed by the masses.

 You can taste the oak in the classic Tabasco sauce and the sharp vinegar spikes through when used on fresh oysters and in sauces.
 I find it a useful seasoning.
 A lot of Southerners prefer the unaged red sauces like Franks or Crystal’s for cooking.
 Several times, I have encountered various Jalapenos and serranos chiles that really blew my mouth out when most seem mild to me.
 A recent purchase of serranos at a local Safeway was unbearably hot but they looked too long (4 inches and a sharp pointed tip doesn’t look like a serrano) to be a standard… Read more »